 Its services use NVME technology for faster data access than standard SSD disks.
 You can use three different speed tests (GTmetrix, PageSpeed Insights, and Pingdom) to check page load speeds, except for on the Moodle plans, or visit the company’s test subdomain to test the load yourself.

-In addition to its shared CMS hosting plans, Tropical Server also offers VPS hosting for WordPress, PrestaShop, Joomla, and Moodle, plus reseller hosting, managed VPS, dedicated servers, and elastic cloud hosting services.
+In addition to its shared CMS hosting plans, Tropical Server has VPS hosting for WordPress, PrestaShop, Joomla, and Moodle, plus reseller hosting, managed VPS, dedicated servers, and elastic cloud hosting services.

 Pricing and Support

 Tropical Server’s shared hosting plans are pricey.
 Even the most basic WordPress plan is almost double the industry average, and then you have to add on 21% VAT.
-But to put this into context, we’re talking about specialized CMS hosting on SSDs rather than vanilla shared hosting on HDDs.
+However, to put this into context, we’re talking about specialized CMS hosting on SSDs rather than vanilla shared hosting on HDDs.

 Hosting plans come with a free domain (.com, .org, .net, .eu, or .is) for the first year, but you’ll have to pay for your domain as an independent service in the subsequent years.

 All plans are payable annually in euros via PayPal, bank transfer, or credit/debit cards.
 If an annual commitment makes you uncomfortable, you can seek solace in the 30-day money-back guarantee that allows you to change your mind within the first month.

 You can reach out to Tropical Server’s technical and customer support via telephone, support ticket, and live chat.
-For self-help, you can tune into the company’s Help Center that contains a limited number of nicely arranged tutorials.
-The regularly updated blog is also worth reading.
+For self-help, you can tune into the company’s Help Center with a limited number of nicely arranged tutorials.
+Its regularly updated blog is also worth reading.

-I found the live chat agent to be friendly and helpful when I took the customer services for a test drive:
+I found the live chat agent friendly and helpful when I took the customer support for a test drive: